awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_cliapi.md

 After the device is disassociated from the user, you can delete the device entity\.
 + AWS CLI: [https://docs.aws.amazon.com/cli/latest/reference/iam/delete-virtual-mfa-device.html](https://docs.aws.amazon.com/cli/latest/reference/iam/delete-virtual-mfa-device.html)
 + AWS API: [https://docs.aws.amazon.com/IAM/latest/APIReference/API_DeleteVirtualMFADevice.html](https://docs.aws.amazon.com/IAM/latest/APIReference/API_DeleteVirtualMFADevice.html)

+**To recover a virtual MFA device that is lost or not working**
+Sometimes, an IAM user's mobile device where the virtual MFA app is hosted is lost, replaced, or not working\.
+When this happens, the user can't recover it on their own\.
+IAM users must contact an administrator to deactivate the device\.
+For more information, see [What If an MFA Device Is Lost or Stops Working?](id_credentials_mfa_lost-or-broken.md)\.